ACatThatPrograms/eth-adapter/README.md

 Ethereum development made easier, interact with smart contracts instantly.

-### Things you shouldn't be doing :no_entry_sign:

-- Writing methods for reading Storage.sol. *Lame*.
-- Instancing smart contracts at the ethers/web3.js level for basic calls. *It's the future*!
+### What this library helps with: :check:

+- Reduce need for writing complex wrapper functions to call `ethers.js` or `web3.js`
-- Worrying about how to interact with smart contracts. *Worry = Sooner Death*
+- Reduce complexity around how to interact with smart contracts.
-- Guessing what types to pass to a smart-contract. *Gross!*

-### Things you should be doing: :check:

-- Using eth-adapter :100:
+- Provided typed parameters are pre-generated functions based on your ABI

 # About :grey_question: